0xis-cn/0xis-cn/content/about/site.md

 <p>To Latinize, insert my legal name to <span style="filter:blur(2px)">***** ****</span> Matlina.
 In Chinese Sign Language, possibly nicknamed <span lang="csl" title="">𝠀𝪟𝪨𝠀𝪟𝤅𝣅𝪟𝣅𝪟𝪨𝡶𝪨</span>.
 </details>

 Pronouns are [any except ambiguous](https://en.pronouns.page/any).
-Other than 'I/me', I exceedingly [call myself](https://mzh.moegirl.org.cn/特殊第一人称) 'Liengtz' (always in Wu: lin˨ tsz̩) these days, influenced by a Wuhan-based beauty influencer with motivational experiences.
+Other than ‘I/me’, I exceedingly [call myself](https://mzh.moegirl.org.cn/特殊第一人称) ‘Liengtz’ (always in Wu: lin˨ tsz̩) these days, influenced by a Wuhan-based beauty influencer with motivational experiences.

 I do not mind being addressed by legal name.
 It is not included here for historical reason.